Accéder aux sections de la fiche

 Introduction

 It has been designed for students coming from our partner universities who are enrolling at Sciences Po Toulouse for an international exchange, and/or for those students who are enrolling as free-movers.
 It offers a high-level of qualification dedicated to international relations & comparative political studies and deals with numerous global themes.
-Students may choose the language of instruction by specifying at time of registration which linguistic branch they prefer: English Track or French Track.
+Students may choose the language of instruction by specifying at time of registration which linguistic branch they prefer: the English Track or the French Track.

 Specificities